brandonmain/JataBase/README.md

 ### How to compile and run:

-Download and unzip the .tar.gz file in your working directory.
+Download and unzip the .zip file in your working directory.
 You should then contain the following files such as those listed in the screenshot below:

 ![](img/ls.png)